-This workflow is substantially different from the paper workflow as the permits are now exchanged between the different countries Management Authorities.
-The exporter and importer exchange only the permit ID.
+This workflow is substantially different from the paper workflow as the permits are now exchanged between the MAs.
+The exporter and importer only exchange the Permit ID.

-&lt;sup>20 On CITES permits the ID is referred to as the "PERMIT/CERTIFICATE No.", printed in box 1 of the permit.
+&lt;sup>20 On CITES permits the ID is referred to as the "PERMIT/CERTIFICTAE No.", printed in box 1 of the permit.

-This means that responsibilities for procuring and exchanging the permit and for data confidentiality now lie with the designated Management Authorities in both countries.
-The Management Authorities are responsible to the trader for the success of the exchange.
+This means that responsibilities for procuring and exchanging the permit and for data confidentiality now lies with the Authorities in both countries.
+The authorities are responsible to the trader for the success of the exchange.

-As a result, electronic permit information exchanges will create direct message exchange and collaborative processes between designated national CITES authorities of different countries.
+As a result, electronic Permit information exchanges will create direct message exchange and collaborative processes between Government agencies of different countries.
 This will significantly improve control of trade in CITES listed species.